See how teams use Topaz to eliminate cloud costs, speed up CI pipelines, and ship Azure-backed applications faster — without a subscription.

 Spin up a full Azure environment inside your CI pipeline — no credentials, no cloud subscription, no per-run charges.
 Topaz starts as a container alongside your app, provisions resources via the Azure CLI, and your integration tests run against real Azure SDK clients.

 Topaz implements the same REST and AMQP protocols as Azure.
 Swap the endpoint URL and credential, and your BlobServiceClient, SecretClient, ServiceBusClient — everything — works as-is.
-A single NuGet helper package handles the credential wiring for .NET projects.
+A NuGet helper handles credential wiring for .NET; the official topaz-sdk package on PyPI provides the same for Python.

 // One-time setup — redirect SDK to Topaz